Antonio David (footballer, born 2004)

-Antonio David (born 8 January 2004) is a professional footballer who plays as a left-back for club Inter Milan U23, on loan from Serie B club Cesena.
+Antonio David (born 8 January 2004) is a professional footballer who plays as a left-back for club Cesena.
 Born in Italy, he represents Romania at youth level.

 Club career

 Cesena

 David began his career at Del Duca Grama before joining Cesena's youth setup at the age of 10.
 On 6 April 2023, he made his professional debut in Serie C, coming on as a substitute in a 6–1 victory over San Donato Tavarnelle.

 In the 2023–24 season, now part of the first team, David made 18 appearances across all competitions.
 He helped Cesena secure promotion to Serie B by winning Group B.

 Loan to Gubbio

 On 23 July 2024, David joined Serie C side Gubbio on loan.

 Loan to Inter Milan U23

 On 13 August 2025, David joined Inter Milan U23, Inter Milan's reserve team, on a season-long loan with an option to make the transfer permanent.